-Uganda Vision 2040 is a policy plan that provides development paths and strategies to transform the country from a one which is predominantly peasant and low income, to a one which is in a competitive upper middle income.
-The Vision points out on financial literacy as the biggest impediment to access to finance and subsequently, affecting the economy's competitiveness.
-There are arguably low levels of financial literacy in Uganda and financial information and advice is basically received via the radio and from friends and family, FinScope Uganda (2013).
+Uganda Vision 2040 points out on financial literacy as the biggest impediment to access to finance and subsequently, affecting the economy's competitiveness.
+There are arguably low levels of household investments and financial literacy in Uganda and financial information and advice is basically received via the radio and from friends and family, FinScope Uganda (2013).